CodewithhSrk/CODESOFT/README.md

 # CODESOFT
-Welcome to the CODSOFT repository, the hub for all my tech internship tasks and projects.
-Keep an eye out for regular updates as I delve into the realm of technology and innovation.
+Welcome to the CODSOFT repository, the hub for all my tech internship tasks and projects.Keep an eye out for frequent updates as I explore into the field of technology and innovation.